 Calendula salve, rich in compounds that soothe skin and encourage healing, is an all-purpose moisturizing ointment and gentle skin remedy for dry irritated skin conditions, scrapes, scratches, and more!
-Perfect for tattoo aftercare.
+Perfect tattoo salve for both new and old tattoos.

 - Out Of Stock

-Calendula petals, rich in compounds that moisturize, nourish, and encourage healing, have been the secret ingredient in many healing balms and skin care products for centuries.
+Calendula petals, rich in compounds that moisturize, nourish, and encourage healing, have been the secret ingredient in many healing balms and skin care products for centuries to soothe dry, red, or irritated skin.
 Its powerful anti-inflammatory properties make it a potent remedy for all kinds of inflammatory, issues like diaper rash, dermatitis, burns, cuts, insect bites, rashes, and eczema.
 Since calendula helps increase blood flow and oxygen to irritated skin and wounds, it helps the healing process.

 - Helps relieve skin irritations (such as eczema), skin rashes, extra dry skin and minor burns